 You'd think losing your mother would be the worst part of losing your mother.
 But for Annie Broadbent, whose mother succumbed to cancer in 2011, one of the hardest parts of the loss was watching her friends and family become paralysed by the fear of saying or doing the wrong thing, leaving them unable to support her during the most difficult time of her life.

 Because we don't talk about the frightening but ubiquitous experiences of grief and death, we often confront death for the first time only when it finally, inevitably hunts us down.
 For Broadbent and her support network, her mother's death hit hard.
 She had been working part time for a music festival and setting up a charity to help new graduates fund creative start-ups, but closed the business following her loss.
 "I knew there was no way I would be able to go back to it afterwards," she said over email.
 "In fact, when Mum died, I knew there was no way I could go back to anywhere or anything – everything from that point on had to be new."

 For a while, death and the grieving process took over Broadbent's life: "I became entirely identified by my grief and all things death and dying.
 It was the only way I knew how to make sense of my world," she said.
-She's training to be a psychotherapist, and has written a book, We Need to Talk About Grief.
+She's training to be a psychotherapist, and has written a book, We Need To Talk About Grief, which came out last month.
 It's essentially a manual for how to deal with people close to you when death strikes you or them.
 The writing is unpretentious, the premise simple: "The more we talk about death and grief, and the more people share their experiences of what does and doesn't work for them, the less awkward we will all feel about the whole death thing."